Fall is a great time to get kids engaged in learning with fun and festive worksheets!

 Letter Recognition & Writing

-On each worksheets, kids will color the items that have the selected letter.
+On each worksheet, kids will color the items that have the selected letter.
 On the bottom, kids will practice writing the uppercase and lowercase letters.

 For children who need a little extra help with pre-writing skills, we’ve included 4 pages of prewriting practice.